Health in Scotland: Healthcare

 Healthcare in Scotland is mainly provided by Scotland's public health service, NHS Scotland.
 It provides healthcare to all permanent residents free at the point of need and paid for from general taxation.
 Health is a matter that is devolved, and considerable differences have developed between the public healthcare systems in the different countries of the United Kingdom.
-In 2011, the Scottish Government, lead by the Scottish National Party (SNP), abolished prescription charges.
+In 2011, the Scottish Government, led by the Scottish National Party (SNP), abolished prescription charges.
 As a result, any Scottish prescription prescribed to patients by a doctor in Scotland and for dispensing in Scotland would be provided free of charge.
 The Scottish Government has remained committed to free prescriptions in the country and have no current plans to reintroduce any form of charge for prescriptions, in spite of a suggestion that the reintroduction of charges could generate £50 million for NHS Scotland.
 Though the public system dominates healthcare provision, private healthcare and a wide variety of alternative and complementary treatments are available for those willing to pay.

 There has been no evidence provided through various studies which define the abolition of prescription charges in Scotland as being either an effective or ineffective policy when it comes to reducing the number of hospital admissions.
 A 2025 report from Audit Scotland into NHS Scotland highlighted the need for reform in the service, particularly regarding the way the Scottish Government scrutinises the NHS regarding its operations.

 School immunisations

-In Scotland, all children aged between 13–18 years are vaccinated against Tetanus, Diphtheria and Polio, commonly when they are in secondary school in Third year.
+In Scotland, all children aged between 13 and 18 years are vaccinated against tetanus, diphtheria and polio, commonly when they are in secondary school in Third year.
 Additionally, children in S3 and S4 receive a vaccination against MenACWY.
 In their first year of secondary school, children are routinely vaccinated against HPV, whilst all children in both primary and secondary school are offered yearly Influenza vaccination usually between September–December.
 Data obtained by Public Health Scotland show that boys are less likely to take all three vaccines against girls.
 Vaccinations for children are commonly offered whilst they are at school, and conducted by health professionals from NHS Scotland, such as a school nurse.